Nyanm/Saccharomyces-cerevisiae/README.md

 ### 3. Universal function

    8. **Search mid**
       Enter anything related to the song, like the name, the author or the memes.
 Besides, I raised a project to collect those SDVX song memes to contribute this function.
 You can join it if you have some memes to share.

+      The search result also shows the level, release date and Yomigana name at one time.
+This will help you to pin a song quickly when someone orders a specific song.

    9. **FAQ**
       Well it might be unqualified as a usable function.

 ## How to use

+- Remember to update manually each time you have downloaded the latest release on GitHub!

 ### I only use built version